Etienne223/ProjetZero/README.md

 ## Projet

 This project and this repo si about creating a brand new website from scratch and using HTML, CSS and a bit of JavaScript.
 This will be perfect in order to memorize and maintain my skills in coding while learning new things _@BeCode_.
-Il me permet de m'entrainer et me permettra aussi de suivre mon évolution personnel durant la formation.
+This will help me to keep a "trace" of my evolution from a caveman to Charles Xavier.

 I'm using VS Code to edit my text but I promise that I'll get use to VIM (this is a promise to myself.
 I've add some addons to help through the process of creation :